moosecreates/tailtown/services/reservation-service/docs/TYPESCRIPT-FIXES.md

 ## Testing
 All fixes have been tested with the service running locally.
 The service starts successfully and passes schema validation.

+### Recent Fixes Verification (June 2025)
+- TypeScript compiler (`tsc --noEmit`) runs without errors
+- Logger naming conflict in schemaUtils.ts has been resolved
+- Potential null reference in create-reservation.controller.ts has been fixed
+- All tests pass successfully with the updated code